ecrc/ExaGeoStatCPP/CONTRIBUTING.md

 Synopsis
 --------------------------------------------------------------------------------

-This guide is intended for developers seeking to contribute new functionalities or bug fixes to ExaGeoStatCPP.
+This document is intended for developers who want to add new features or bug fixes to ExaGeoStat-CPP.
+It assumes you have some familiarity with git and GitHub.
+It will discuss what a good pull request looks like, and the tests that your pull request must pass before it can be merged into ExaGeoStat-CPP.
-It presumes a basic understanding of the `git` command-line tool and GitHub operations.
-The document will outline the criteria for a well-formed pull request and detail the requisite tests that must be cleared for your contributions to be integrated into ExaGeoStatCPP.

 C++ coding style
 --------------------------------------------------------------------------------

-Changes to ExaGeoStatCPP C/C++ code should conform to the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) and the following specific style details:
+Changes to ExaGeoStat-CPP C/C++ code should conform to the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) and the following specific style details: